Login to Complete _an Application_ or to Access Judging Panel

 AWARD LEVELS

 Two levels of awards shall be given in each of the two student categories: Merit, and Citation, of which Merit is the higher distinction.
 Merit awards recognize projects that clearly demonstrate a level of design that exemplifies superior achievements.
-The jury or a jury member may also choose to award a Citation to projects of notable accomplishment in a specific area, similar to Honorable Mention.
+The jury or a jury member may also choose to award a Citation to projects of notable accomplishment in a specific area, like an Honorable Mention.

 In addition, an Honor Award will be presented to a student or students who meet eligibility requirements for the most outstanding Hand Delineation OR Design Project student entry.
 The Honor level of award acknowledges a project with distinctive character and outstanding merit.